-For the Master of Music and the Master of Music Education degrees, the student must have a bachelor's degree with a major concentration of 30 semester hours in music.
+For the Master of Music and Master of Music Education degrees, the student must have a bachelor's degree with a major concentration of 30 semester hours in music.
+Prospective graduate Master of Music Education students must arrange for an interview with the Music Education faculty.